 The Agency develops its annual plan in July and August of each year, publishes that plan for comment by August 15, receives comments on that plan over 30 days, and then files that plan with the Commission 14 days later.
 The IPA took a similar approach for this revised Long-Term Plan, but with certain modifications.
-The draft Revised Plan was published on August 15 of this year, but per the
+The draft Revised Plan was published on August 15 of this year, but per the requirements of Section 16-111.5(b)(5)(ii) of the PUA, the Agency announced73 on September 3, 2019 a comment period of 45 days, resulting in a comment deadline of September 30, 2019.74

-71 220 ILCS 5/16-111.5(b)(5)(ii)(B).